fuzionq/tgc/TGCwinds.md

 ![](TGCwinds_files/figure-html/unnamed-chunk-6-1.png)

-**We see that we only have a 34.9\% chance to have single digit winds for a given tournament round.**
+**We see that we only have a 34.9% chance to have single digit winds for a given tournament round.**
-(A cumulative distribution gives you the probability of getting a value $\leq x$ on a sample, so we read up from 9 mph and go left to find the chances of getting a wind speed of 9 or less.)
+(A cumulative distribution gives you the probability of getting a value = x on a sample, so we read up from 9 mph and go left to find the chances of getting a wind speed of 9 or less.)

 We can also look at the direction of the wind, and plot a form of windrose.